 Teams that do not qualify for the playoffs are encouraged to return on Sunday to play against any other teams they want (or to mix and match from across the country) on the playoff questions.
 All students — even alternates, standby teams, or observers — are welcome to take part.
 Teams that have been eliminated from the playoffs may also take part.

 Teams that want to participate in the consolation rounds should go to the consolation organization area in the Conference Center foyer (Lobby Level) at 8:30 a.m. on Sunday.
 Those that have signed up for mini-tournaments will be dispatched to rooms; those that are waiting for ad hoc pairings will then be matched with an opponent and assigned to a room.

 Two kinds of consolation rounds will be offered:

 Mini-tournaments.
-These will be three-, four-, or five-round power-matched events that run relatively efficiently, but they involve a commitment to stay for all of the rounds.
-Teams can sign up for these starting Saturday evening.
+These will be three- or four-round power-matched events that run relatively efficiently, but they involve a commitment to stay for all of the rounds.
+Teams can sign up for these starting Saturday evening at the Information Desk.
 Teams can also sign up Sunday morning, but the berths will be first-come, first-served, so teams that really care about getting a spot in one of the larger events should make a point of signing up on Saturday evening.